d4nieldev/ADSS_Group_A/README.md

 Kfir Shalom 318818481
 Rotem Akiki 208549782

+## GUI
+Please read to instructions book that include in the docs file.

+## CLI
 How to start the system?

 Wen you start the system it shows a message: